alekcangp/SwitcheoSmartContractExplorer/README.md

 You just need input your address and you will see balances all your NEO and ETH** tokens, wich are stored in contracts of Switcheo DEX.

-**ETH are going to added after launching ethereum traiding smartcontract.
+**ETH are going to added after launching ethereum`s smartcontract.

 How to try out?
 Follow these link to try out: https://switchstatistic.000webhostapp.com/